DeoQuest and TweetignwithGOD

 2.17 Is the pope a successor of St. Peter?

-Jesus, the Apostles, and the pope
+Jesus, the apostles, and the pope

 Jesus appointed the fisherman Simon Peter as the leader of the Twelve Apostles.
 Peter was his nickname: the Greek word petra means rock.
 Jesus said he would build his Church on the “rock” that Peter was called to be (Mt.
 16:18-19) Mt.
 16:18-19: “I tell you, you are Peter, and on this rock I will build my church, and the powers of death shall not prevail against it.
 I will give you the keys of the kingdom of heaven, and whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven”..